-The disruptive revolution in the use and employment of robotic and autonomous systems on the future battlefields is continuing with development of new drones which are stealthy, faster, high altitude, long endurance and highly autonomous.
+The Sep 2019 attacks on Saudi Arabia’s crude oil hub at the Abqaiq and Khurais production facilities reveal how drone warfare has progressed in terms of choosing of targets, precision attack, employment tactics that even a nation with a sophisticated military and a massive defense budget is still vulnerable to drone strikes.
+China is quickly preparing for the disruptive revolution in the use and employment of robotic and autonomous systems on the future battlefields and is continuing to develop new drones which are stealthy, faster, high altitude, long endurance and highly autonomous.

 China is already world’s largest producer of UAVs and is working on taking on a greater share in the military drone segment of the global market, competing against traditional leaders like the US and Israel.
 China is becoming leading Exporter of Armed Drones, Chinese drones such as the CH-3 and CH-4 have been employed by Chinese air force as well been proliferated to a wide range of Militaries from Myanmar, Saudi Arabia, the United Arab Emirates, Egypt to Pakistan, Nigeria, and Iraq.

 China is building five models of large-sized unmanned aerial vehicles (UAVs) for various military work and applications, Duowei News, a U.S.-based Chinese news resource, said.
-A research conducted by Duowei has revealed that China is developing five UAVs: the “Sharp Sword,” a combat drone; the “Soar Dragon,” a high altitude long endurance (HALE) drone; the “Condor” drone series; the “Sky Wing 3”; and the “Long Eagle” HALE drone.
+A research conducted by Duowei has revealed that China is developing multiple UAVs: the CH-7, or Rainbow-7, “Sharp Sword,” a combat drone; the “Soar Dragon,” a high altitude long endurance (HALE) drone; the “Condor” drone series; the “Sky Wing 3”; and the “Long Eagle” HALE drone.

 Typical payloads include a chin-mounted EO/IR sensor turret with a high-definition daylight CCD TV camera, a thermal imager as well as a laser rangefinder/designator.
 Internally carried mission payloads can include a range of electronic warfare (EW) systems, such as radio frequency communication disruptors or signals exploitation equipment, or even additional sensors such as a synthetic aperture radar (SAR) for improved air-to-ground intelligence gathering.